 - re-writing content that appears on manufacturer’s websites

-- creating a company blog showcasing new product lines, giving hints/tips, providing industry news (also good for link building – see below)
+- creating a company blog showcasing new product lines, giving hints/tips, and providing industry news (also good for link building – see below)

 - adding an events page outlining functions your company is holding and other industry-related events